SamFricker/DigitNN/README.md

-# Digit NN — Handwritten Digit Recogniser
+# Digit NN: Handwritten Digit Recogniser

 A handwritten digit classifier built from scratch in C++, trained on the MNIST dataset.
 No ML libraries, just raw neural network implementation with forward pass, backpropagation, and momentum-based gradient descent.